Keith Thiele

 Keith Frederick (Jimmy) Thiele, DSO, DFC2 (25 February 1921 – 5 January 2016) was an officer of the Royal New Zealand Air Force (RNZAF) during the Second World War.
-He was one of only four New Zealand born airmen to receive two medal Bars to his Distinguished Flying Cross.
+He was one of only four New Zealand-born airmen to receive two medal Bars to his Distinguished Flying Cross.

 Early life

 Thiele was born in Christchurch, New Zealand on 25 February 1921.
 He was educated at Waltham Primary and Christchurch Boys' High Schools.
-Thiele was working as a junior reporter on Christchurch Star-Sun newspaper when war was declared.
+Thiele was working as a junior reporter at the Christchurch Star-Sun newspaper when war was declared in September 1939.
 He was 19 when he joined the Royal New Zealand Air Force (RNZAF) in December 1940.

 Second World War

 After completing the pilot training course in RNZAF Station Harewood in April 1941 with the rank of pilot officer, Thiele was sent to England in June 1941 where he was seconded to the Royal Air Force.
-On a train from Liverpool, Thiele spotted his first Spitfires and was convinced they were for him.
+On a train from Liverpool, Thiele spotted his first Supermarine Spitfire fighters and was convinced they were for him.
 At the reception centre later that evening he was asked to declare his flying preference and he wrote "fighters", but was posted to RAF Bomber Command.